 Amazon.com carries thousands of coffee makers in all types and price ranges.
 It is an excellent source for real world reviews of coffee makers over the long-term because they often note durability issues that professional testers don't have the time to track.
 It's also a great way to learn how well the coffee maker performs in real-world use.
 Ratings are all over the place in this category, with some machines that are highly-rated by experts getting raspberries from users, but some cheaper machines scoring much higher.

 Unlike Amazon.com PrimaCoffee.com is devoted only to coffee makers and other products that are related to making coffee.
 There are not as many reviews in total here as at Amazon, and PrimaCoffee.com primarily deals in higher-end coffee makers.
 Often, those leaving the reviews are extremely knowledgeable about all things coffee and many older reviews have been updated by owners weighing in to provide updates on long-term performance and durability.
 The site itself has a lot of useful information, specs and photos of each of the products it sells -- more so than most retail sites.

-You won't find a lot of high-end coffee makers here, but Walmart.com is a great resource for finding a plethora of reviews on some of the most popular, best-selling coffee makers on the market.
-Mr. Coffee and Hamilton Beach are tops here.
+You won't find a lot of high-end coffee makers here, but Walmart.com is a great resource for finding a plethora of reviews on some of the most popular, best-selling coffee makers on the market, like Mr. Coffee and Hamilton Beach.
 Reviews tend to be thorough and somewhat more glowing than we find for comparable products at Amazon.com; reviewers can also say if they would recommend the product.

 Macys.com is a great resource for high-end coffee makers like Cuisinart.
 While they have fewer reviews overall than at other sites, reviews tend to be very detailed and reviewers can say if they would recommend the product.
 Customers also have the option to give demographic information that gives an overview of their level of expertise on the topic.